5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Download the EFI Folder from the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases) section and unpack it.
 Open the `config.plist` and adjust the following settings depending on your system:

 1. **ACPI** Section:
 	- Disable `SSDT-PM.aml` (unless you have an i7 3630QM as well).
 Generate your own with ssdtPRGen in Post-Install.
+See [Fixing CPU Power Management](#fixing-cpu-power-Management) for instructions.

 2. **Booter** Section:
 	- The entries in the MMIO Whitelist are memory regions used by *my* firmware.
 Since I don't know if these are used by all T530 BIOSes, I disabled them and the corresponding `DevirtualiseMmio` Quirk